LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/Dialogflow.md

 The method for closing a conversation is similar to the transfer action in that the same "Actions and Parameters" field is utilised in the Dialogflow console.

-The field needs to be set to **CLOSE_CONVERSATION** to instruct the connector to to close the conversation.
+The field needs to be set to **CLOSE_CONVERSATION** to instruct the connector to close the conversation.

 <img style="width:800px" src="img/dialogflowversion2/image_12.png">